typpo/nunjucks-phone-filter/README.md

 By default, country is `US` and format is `NATIONAL`.
 Other valid formats are `INTERNATIONAL` and `E164` (see [E164 on wikipedia](https://en.wikipedia.org/wiki/E.164)).

-You call pass arguments like so:
+You can pass arguments like so:

 ```
 <p>{{foo.phone | phone_number('US', 'NATIONAL')}}</p>